James Acheson: Television

 Acheson started working in BBC Television, where he designed the costumes and monsters for 36 episodes of Doctor Who during the eras of the Third Doctor and the Fourth Doctor, including establishing the costume for the Fourth Doctor, played by Tom Baker.
 Upon creating the look for this character, Acheson purchased the wool for what is now known as the Doctor's signature extra-long scarf.
 As it was told by Acheson himself, a close friend who accepted the favour of knitting the scarf used the entirety of Acheson's wool.
 While it was never Acheson's intention for the scarf to be of such a length, it has been reported that he had drawn inspiration for the look from a poster by Toulouse-Lautrec.
 Acheson is also to credit for the first ever versions of the First and Second Doctors' outfits to be shown on colour television.
 Acheson played a crucial part in creating the costumes that appeared in serials such as The Mutants (1972), The Time Monster (1972), The Three Doctors (1972–73), Carnival of Monsters (1973), Robot (1974–75), Terror of the Zygons (1975), The Masque of Mandragora (1976) and The Deadly Assassin (1976).
-Acheson used materials such as fiberglass and latex rubber and molded plastic.
+Acheson used materials such as fibreglass and latex rubber and molded plastic.

 Acheson's other work for the BBC included designing the six episodes of the television adaptation of The Prince and the Pauper in 1976.